turingschool/try-turing/frontend-online/wrap-up-single/index.md

 ## Additional Resources

 - <a target="blank" href="https://www.codecademy.com/learn/introduction-to-javascript">Codeacademy’s Javascript Course</a>
-- Jon Duckett's front-end books (you can find these with a Google search)
+- Jon Duckett's Front-End books (you can find these with a Google search)
 - <a target="blank" href="https://scrimba.com/g/gflexbox">Scrimba Flexbox course</a>

 <br>